gjtorikian/markdown_conrefs_js/readme.md

 First, add `require('markdown_conrefs')` to your code.
 This module only has two functions:

 * `init(source [, type] [, exclusions ])` must be called first!
 This creates the id-to-content hash.
 The parameters are:
-  * `source` is either:
-   * A string containing the path to a single file
-   * A string name of a directory
-   * An Array of strings for directories and filenames `source` represents the file you want to parse, _or_, the highest level directory you want to start searching content references for--this module will recursively find all conref IDs in files to keep track of them. **Note**: if you provide just the name of a single file for `source`, the other two parameters are unnecessary and won't do anything.
+  * `source` is an array of strings for directories and filenames. `source` can represent the file you want to parse, the files you want to parse, or the highest level directory you want to start searching content references for--this module will recursively find all conref IDs in files to keep track of them.
   * `type` is the extension of your markdown files.
-This is optional, and defaults to ".md"
+This is optional, and defaults to ".md".
+You can either include the dot or omit it.
   * `exclusions` is an array of strings, indicating any files or directories you don't want to process when `source` is a directory.
 This is optional.

 This function has no return value, and is synchronous/blocking.